-At the start of this year, Maryknoll lay missioner Heidi Cerneka moved to El Paso, Texas, to begin a new ministry at the U.S.-Mexico border.
+At the start of this year, Maryknoll lay missioner Heidi Cerneka moved to El Paso, Texas, to begin a new ministry as an immigration attorney at the U.S. Mexico border.

 One of the people she met was Zam Babirye, a woman from Uganda whose work advocating for youth had landed her in trouble with the Ugandan government.
 “I was beaten, I was imprisoned, I was raped,” says Zam.
 The persecution also resulted in the death of two family members—her sister and her brother-in-law.
 The two were killed, Zam says, while using her car to drive to a funeral.
 The hit had been meant for her.

 It was at that point that Zam decided to flee for her life.
 She left her children in her mother’s care and eventually made her way to the U.S., seeking asylum, and planning to bring her children once she had it.

 Like other asylum seekers, Zam came to the U.S. to exercise her right to seek protection under UN and U.S. refugee and asylum laws.
 The U.S. signed and ratified the U.N.
 Convention on Refugees as well as a U.S. law that declare that people fleeing persecution have the right to seek refuge in this country.
 But once they arrive in the U.S., our law requires asylum seekers to prove in immigration court that they meet the narrow requirements that allow them to remain in the country.

 That is where Heidi comes in.
 Heidi works as a pro bono immigration attorney at Las Americas Immigrant Advocacy Center, an El Paso-based nonprofit organization that provides free and low-cost legal services to immigrants and refugees.
 Heidi took on Zam’s case as her attorney, representing her in her claim for asylum in court.